 Next to AirPods or AirPods Pro in Bluetooth settings, tap on About (the blue "i" icon).

 Scroll to the bottom and you'll find the firmware version.
-If it displays "3E751," then the earbuds have already been updated to the latest version.
-If not, it may show "3A283," and you're due for an update.
+If it displays an earlier version, such as "4C165," then the earbuds still need to be updated to the latest version.

-Apple is now releasing beta firmware updates for Apple Developer Program members, offering a sneak peek at new features.
+Apple released beta firmware updates for Apple Developer Program members, offering a sneak peek at new features.
+This gives us an idea of what to expect, along with how soon we'll see an update for all users.

 However, there are a number of steps to install the beta firmware.
 AirPods Pro owners interested in downloading pre-release firmware should know there is no way to switch back to a previous version of the AirPods firmware.
 Regular users should wait for the next non-beta update to roll out.